Non adequate fire protection on boats is a concern says Sea-Fire

 Continue reading “New workboat code edition 2 is published by MCA”

-The MCA UK code of practice for intended pleasure vessels in temporary commercial use at sea has come into force
+The MCA UK code of practice for intended pleasure craft in temporary commercial use at sea has come into force

 A new code came into force on 1 January 2019 allowing pleasure craft to be in temporary commercial use at sea for a number of defined purposes.

-The Intended Pleasure Vessels (IPV) Code, which permits the temporary use of craft at sea for businesses purposes and as race support without the current requirement for inspection, marks a huge step forward for the UK’s leisure marine sector.
+The Intended Pleasure Vessels (IPV) Code, which permits the temporary use of pleasure craft in temporary commercial use such as businesses purposes and as race support without the current requirement for inspection, marks a huge step forward for the UK’s leisure marine sector.

 Testing, trialling and delivery of sea-going vessels legally will now be cheaper and easier for boatbuilders, brokers, surveyors, repairers, delivery companies and equipment service providers under the exemptions laid out in Part 1 of the new Code.
-It delivers an easier and Continue reading “The MCA UK code of practice for intended pleasure vessels in temporary commercial use at sea has come into force”
+It delivers an easier and clearer way for businesses to comply with regulation and will have resulting, long-term benefits for the end-user.

 First 2019 IIMS training events are open for booking